georgeanndata/georgeann-data-projects.github.io/_posts/insurance_fraud_detection.md

   **Optimal Threshold**

-  One way to handle imbalancing is to adjust the threshold and finding the **optimal** threshold will render the best results.
+  One way to handle imbalancing is to adjust the threshold.
+Finding the **optimal** threshold is paramount to rendering the best results.

    ```
 #####################################################